The Best Workouts To Keep You Athletic As You Age

 My recipe for GO TIME training is PUSH + PULL + SQUAT = HIGH PERFORMANCE.Click To Tweet The best exercises for developing the most strength are going to be your big lifts.
 As a personal trainer, I always want my clients doing these five exercises.
 The deadlift, bench press, pull ups, bent over row, and squats.

 This isn’t a formula to get you to do less exercise.
 I want to inspire movement done correctly and with intensity.
 Get in the gym, execute your big lifts, and get out.
 Injury prevention is important and I’m a huge proponent of spending time on pre-hab.
+If you need help designing a program, contact me for a free consult.

 What are your favorite Go Time exercises?